spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/deployment-manager/tutorial-deploymentmgr-workers.md

 <%(/Expandable)%>

-### Step 2: Upload your worker assemblies
+### Step 3: Upload your assembly

-Before launching a cloud deployment, you must upload your server-worker and client-worker assemblies to the cloud.
+Before launching a cloud deployment, you must upload your assembly, which contains your server-worker and client-worker.
 To do this:

 1. Open a terminal window and navigate to `\UnrealGDKExampleProject\spatial`.
-2. Run the following SpatialOS CLI command: `spatial cloud upload <assembly_name>`
+1. Run the following SpatialOS CLI command: `spatial cloud upload <assembly_name>`
 <br/>Where `<assembly_name>` is a name you create here for the upload (for example “myassembly”).

 Make a note of the `<assembly_name>` you create, as you will need it later.